 a.
-The tariff shall be printed, typewritten or otherwise reproduced on $8\frac{1}{2} \times 11$ - inch sheets of durable white paper so as to result in a clear and permanent record.
-The sheets of the tariff should be ruled or spaced to set off a border on the left side suitable for binding.
-In the case of utilities subject to regulation by any federal agency the format of sheets of tariff as filed with the board may be the same format as is required by the federal agency provided that the rules of the board as to title page; identity of superseding, replacing or revision sheets; identity of amending sheets: identity of the filing utility, issuing official, date of issue, effective date; and the words "Tariff with board" shall apply in the modification of the federal agency format for the purposes of filing with this board.
+The tariff shall be filed electronically using the board's electronic filing system.
+The filed tariff shall be capable of being reproduced on $8\frac{1}{2}$ - × 11- inch paper so customers may readily view and reproduce copies of the tariff.
+A tariff filed with the board may be the same format as is required by a federal agency provided that the rules of the board as to title page; identity of superseding, replacing or revision sheets; identity of amending sheets; identity of the filing utility, issuing official, date of issue, effective date; and the words "Tariff with board" shall apply in the modification of the federal agency format for the purposes of filing with this board.